jchai01/davinci-resolve-aac-workaround-macro/README.md

 - Hotkey set in Davinci keyboard shortcut page sometimes does not work during first startup.
 Run the script once under `workspaces > Scripts > Comp` and hotkey works subsequently, not sure why.
 - The clip has to be in video track 1 with no other videos on top of it, disabled videos on top are fine.
-- Adding video transitions in video track 1 would cause the script to fail with `AttributeError: 'NoneType' object has no attribute 'GetClipProperty'`.
-A workaround is to move the video clips with transitions to another video track.

 # Notes